 Learn about your study options at Narrabeen

-Due to the popularity of this conference, we will be holding it at two campuses in 2018.
-The programs will be identical, with Croydon Campus running from 9.00am-3.15pm and Roberts-Dale Campus running from 11.00am-5.15pm.
-The program includes Bible talks, interviews, singing and other items.
+Due to the popularity of this conference, we will be holding it at two campuses.
+The programs will be identical, with Croydon Campus running from 9.00am to 3.15pm and Roberts-Dale Campus running from 11.00am to 5.15pm.
+There will also be a book store at both campuses.

 11.00am – MORNING TEA